Immaculate Heart Academy: Tennis

 In 2006, the team won the Non-Public A title after defeating Red Bank Catholic 4–1 in the finals at Mercer County Park.

 The 2008 team won the program's fourth consecutive Non-Public A title with a 3–2 win against Holy Spirit in the finals.

 Basketball

-The basketball team on the Non-Public A state championship in 2002 (defeating Red Bank Catholic High School in the finals of the tournament), 2014 (vs. St. John Vianney High School (New Jersey)) and 2023 (vs. St. John Vianney).
+The basketball team won the Non-Public A state championship in 2002 (defeating Red Bank Catholic High School in the finals of the tournament), 2014 (vs. St. John Vianney High School (New Jersey)) and 2023 (vs. St. John Vianney).

 The 2004 basketball team won the North Parochial A state championship, defeating Paramus Catholic High School by 36-21 in the tournament final.

 In 2005, the NJSIAA stripped the IHA basketball team of 22 of its victories and eliminated the team from the North Non-Public A girls basketball tournament for the use of an ineligible player.
 The athlete in question had played high school-level basketball at a New York State high school as an eighth grader, a practice that would allow the student to participate in all four years of high school sports in New York, but is not permitted in New Jersey.